 These swirled rounds of potato were created by chefs in the 19th century to encourage people to eat more potatoes.
 Before this creation, potatoes were thought to be peasant, or “lowly” foods.
 So, some chef decided to incorporate egg yolks, butter and swirl them onto a baking dish; thus, the delicate Duchess Potato was born.

 Anyone Can Make Duchess Potatoes

 If you can make mashed potatoes, then you’re on your way to mastering the Duchess!
-The tricky part is learning how to pipe them into a beautiful form.
+The tricky part is learning how to pipe them into a beautiful, swirly form without them falling.

 What Type of Potato Should I Use for Duchess Potatoes?

 Russet potatoes are most commonly used for this recipe because they are light and fluffy when cooked, making them easy to mash, (or press through a food mill) with no lumps.
 You can use golden, or Yukon potatoes but these waxy potatoes are more difficult to mash into the fine form you’ll need when you get ready to pipe the potatoes through a pastry sleeve.

 After you’ve boiled and drained the potatoes, begin mashing potatoes into a fine, fine texture.
 Once you’ve gotten the lumps out, add the butter and cream.
 Allow the potatoes to cool a bit before you add the egg yolks, or the eggs will cook.
 Make sure you use enough egg yolks–they stabilize the potatoes and keep them pretty:)